Underwater observatory takes Sound Devices USBPre 2 on a deep dive to record hydrophone signals off the coast of Germany.

 Q: What is the “master unit” being used to record the audio?

 A: Prof. Rickli: The USBPre 2 is attached to a Gumstix DuoVero COM board via a powered USB hub.
-A custom yocto-based Linux system is running on the system-on-chip, which currently limits the supported sampling rate to 48 kHz.
+The SoundDevices-driver for Linux currently limits the supported sampling rate to 48 kHz.

 Q: What was Ambient Recording’s and Timo Klinge’s role in this project?